Gary Teale: St Mirren

 After Teale left Hillsborough by mutual consent on 1 July 2011, and signed a two-year deal with St Mirren.
 Teale scored his first goal for Saints in a 2–0 victory in a friendly match against Dumbarton on 12 July 2011.
 After just 4 minutes David Barron played a ball over the Dumbarton defence, and Teale lobbed the Dumbarton goalkeeper.

 Teale was part of the side that won the 2012–13 Scottish League Cup.
 St Mirren defeated Heart of Midlothian 3–2 in the 2013 Scottish League Cup Final at Hampden Park.
 Teale will be remembered for his great run down the right wing, and cross field pass that allowed Esmaël Gonçalves to score Saints equalising goal after 37 minutes.
 On 16 April 2013, it was announced that Teale had signed a new one-year deal with St Mirren, that will keep him at the club until the summer of 2014.

-After limited appearances during season 2013–14, it was not know if Teale would be offered a new contract.
+After limited appearances during season 2013–14, it was not known if Teale would be offered a new contract.
 On 13 May 2014 Teale signed a new two-year deal with the club, taking on a player-coach role to assist newly appointed St Mirren manager Tommy Craig.
 He was appointed caretaker manager after Craig was sacked in December 2014.
 In January 2015, Teale was appointed St Mirren manager on a contract until the end of the 2014–15 season.
 Teale was relieved of his managerial duties after the final game of the season, as St Mirren appointed Ian Murray as their new manager on 22 May 2015.
 On 1 June 2015, Teale left St Mirren by mutual consent, after failing to secure the manager's job on a permanent basis.